 This month, April, is autism acceptance month.
 It is not autism awareness month.
 It is autism acceptance month because I am autistic and I know how it feels when people are aware of my autism, but do not accept it.

-I have had comments such as, ‘Oh, I am on the spectrum too.
-Everyone is a bit autistic,’ and ‘Are you really?’
+I have had comments such as, “Oh, I am on the spectrum too.
+Everyone is a bit autistic,” and “Are you really?”

 But so much more needs to be done.

 To be accepting of autism is to accept my preference for how I identify.
-I had someone downright not use autistic person because this person did not agree that it was right, and according to her, I am a person with autism.
-My autism comes second after my identity because I am Suzanna first.
-And, I mean, yes, but also that is so wrong.
-People need to stop making assumptions, judgments, biases, and other unfair misinformation because it hurts autistic people.
-It hurts me.
+I once had someone outright refuse to use “autistic person” because she did not agree with it.
+According to her, I am a person with autism.
+She said my autism comes second after my identity because I am Suzanna first.
+And yes—but also, that is wrong.

-Did you know that research in Australia and other countries* has indicated repeatedly that autistic people are more likely than non-autistic people to experience mental health conditions such as depression, and anxiety, and are more likely to self-harm and attempt suicide or to suicide?
-Did you know autistic people are more likely than non-autistic people to have a substance use disorder or issue, to have an eating disorder or issue, to even be under-employed or unemployed?
-Did you know that autistic people compared to non-autistic people are likely to have few or no friends?
+Did you know that research in Australia and other countries has repeatedly shown that autistic people are more likely than non-autistic people to experience mental health conditions such as depression and anxiety?
+Autistic people are also more likely to self-harm and attempt suicide or die by suicide.

 More work needs to be done to foster authentic and meaningful acceptance for autistic people.
 It can start with you.
-It starts with society understanding that we need more autism acceptance, not just this April, but every month.
-We need fewer autistic people self-harming, suiciding, ending up in mental health hospitals, and being traumatised and mistreated.
-We need respect, understanding, acceptance, and advocacy from ourselves and others, and most of all we need to be treated like human beings.
+It starts with society understanding that we need more autism acceptance—not just in April, but every month.

-– By Suzanna Poredos
+By Suzanna Poredos

 A List Ambassador